 - Hypermedia as the Engine of Application State (HATEOAS).
-Clients deliver the state via body contents, query-string parameters, request headers and the requested URI.
-Services deliver state to clients via body content, response codes, and response headers.
+Clients deliver the state via body contents, query-string parameters, request headers, and the requested URI.
+Services deliver the state to clients via body content, response codes, and response headers.

 The uniform interface divides clients from servers.
 This means that, for instance, clients are not concerned with data storage, which remains internal to each server, so that the portability of client code is improved.
 Servers are not engaged with the user interface or user state so they can be simpler and more scalable.
 Servers and clients may also be replaced and developed independently, as long as the interface is not modified.

-A client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way.
+A client cannot ordinarily tell whether it is connected directly to the end server or an intermediary along the way.
 Mediate servers may improve system scalability by enabling load-balancing and by providing shared caches.
 Layers also enforce security policies.

 Code on Demand

 The conclusion is that violating any constraint other than Code on Demand means that service is not strictly RESTful.
-Complying with all constraints, and thus conforming to the REST architectural style, will enable any kind of distributed hypermedia system to have desirable emergent properties, such as performance, scalability, simplicity, modifiability, visibility, portability and reliability.
+Complying with all constraints, and thus conforming to the REST architectural style, will enable any distributed hypermedia system to have desirable emergent properties.